-Admission to the pre-clinical athletic training program will begin March 15th and end July lst of each year.
-Students seeking admission after July lst will be assessed on an individual basis.
-Admission to the College does not guarantee admission to the athletic training education program.
+Admission to the pre-clinical athletic training program will begin March 15th and end July 1st of each year.
+Students seeking admission after July 1st will be assessed on an individual basis.
+Admission to the University does not guarantee admission to the athletic training education program.

 Criteria for Admission to the Pre-Athletic Training Major:

-- Be accepted to the College of Mount St. Joseph.
+- Be accepted to Mount St. Joseph University.

 - Have a cumulative grade point average (GPA) for all previous college coursework of 2.75 or higher.

-- Have earned a grade of “B" or higher on clinical athletic training coursework from previous institution(s).
-If less than a B is achieved in clinical coursework the course can be repeated one time at the College of Mount St. Joseph.
-Student must achieve a ‘C’ or higher in the repeated course.
+- Have earned a grade of "B" or higher on clinical athletic training coursework from previous institution(s).
+If less than a B is achieved in clinical coursework the course can be repeated one time at Mount St. Joseph University.
+Student must achieve a "C" or higher in the repeated course.

-- Have earned a grade of “C" or higher on didactic athletic training course work from previous institution(s).
-If less than a C is achieved in didactic coursework the course can be repeated one time at the College of Mount St. Joseph.
-Students must receive a ‘C” or higher in the repeated course.
+- Have earned a grade of "C" or higher on didactic athletic training course work from previous institution(s).
+If less than a C is achieved in didactic coursework the course can be repeated one time at Mount St. Joseph University.
+Students must receive a "C" or higher in the repeated course.

 Transfer students into the clinical phase of AT program will be assessed on an individual basis.